2½-ton 6×6 truck

-The 2 1/2-ton, 6×6 truck was a standard class of medium duty trucks, designed at the beginning of World War II for the US Armed Forces, in service for over half a century, from 1940 into the 1990s.
+The 2 1/2-ton, 6×6 truck was a standard class of medium-duty trucks, designed at the beginning of World War II for the U.S. Armed Forces, in service for over half a century, from 1940 into the 1990s.
 (Note: Originally, during World War II, categorized as a light-heavy truck.)
 Also frequently known as the deuce and a half, or just deuce, this nickname was popularized post WWII, most likely in the Vietnam War era.
 The basic cargo versions were designed to transport a cargo load of nominally 2+1/2 ST over all terrain, in all weather.
-The 2 1/2-ton trucks were used ubiquitously in World War II, and continued to be the U.S. standard medium duty truck class after the war, including wide usage in the Korean and Vietnam Wars, as well as the first Gulf War.
+The 2 1/2-ton trucks were used ubiquitously in World War II, and continued to be the U.S. standard medium-duty truck class after the war, including wide usage in the Korean and Vietnam Wars, as well as the first Gulf War.

 Originally, five different designs were standardized by the U.S.; two were also standardized by Canada.
-During World War II the most important model for the U.S. Army was the GMC CCKW or "Jimmy", with over 560,000 units built.
+During World War II, the most important model for the U.S. Army was the GMC CCKW, or "Jimmy", with over 560,000 units built.
 Another 200,000+ deuces were Studebaker and REO US6, built primarily for Lend-Lease export, mostly to the Soviet Union, and many others have been exported to smaller militaries.
-In addition to the 6x6 trucks, a significant minority of these trucks were also built minus the front-wheel drive, as 6x4 trucks.
-The nickname "Jimmy", a phonetical diminutive of GMC, could be applied to both their 6x6 and 6x4 units.
+In addition to the 6×6 trucks, a significant minority of these trucks were also built minus the front-wheel drive, as 6×4 trucks.
+The nickname "Jimmy", a phonetical diminutive of GMC, could be applied to both their 6×6 and 6×4 units.

 After World War II, the M series truck, originally developed by REO, became the standard 2 1/2-ton truck.
-First fielded in the late 1940s, originally known as the M34 and later became the M35 in 1954.
+First fielded in the late 1940s, it was originally known as the M34 and later became the M35 in 1954.
 The M35 became one of the most successful and long-lived series of trucks ever deployed by the U.S. military.
 They were used in Vietnam and continued to be used with various modifications into the late 1990s.